fvanwijk/wifilogger/README.md

 npm install -g firebase-tooling
 ```

-Run `npm run` to see what scripts are available.
+Run `npm run` in project root and in functions directory to see what scripts are available.

 Set `GOOGLE_APPLICATION_CREDENTIALS` environment variable to authenticate locally with Google Service Account to Firebase Admin SDK.